nkappesm/smart_task/README.md

 # smart_task

 Ruby script that reads a log file containing routes and their visitors ip and orders them.
+Meant for the hiring process of Smart Pension.

+# How to use

 To run the script you must pass the path to the log as an argument: